Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/docs/README.md

-# Photo Smith v3.0.1 - Documentation Hub
+# Image Studio v3.0.1 - Documentation Hub

-Welcome to the Photo Smith documentation!
-This is your central hub for all documentation related to Photo Smith v3.0.1.
+Welcome to the Image Studio documentation!
+This is your central hub for all documentation related to Image Studio v3.0.1.

 ## 📚 Documentation Overview

-Photo Smith is a modern, feature-rich image processing application built with Qt 6 and C++20.
+Image Studio is a modern, feature-rich image processing application built with Qt 6 and C++20.
 This documentation covers everything from basic usage to advanced development.

 ## 🚀 Quick Start